 And who is he that will harm you, if ye be FOLLOWERS of that which is good? – 1 Peter 3:13

 Beloved, FOLLOW not that which is evil, but that which is good. – 3 John 1:11

-In the verses pertaining to Paul, he was not making any demands to “follow” him, or be “ruled” by him, but he was exhorting the ekklesia to imitate his example as he imitated Jesus Christ.
+In the verses pertaining to Paul, he never demands anyone to 'follow' him or be 'ruled' by him, but he was exhorting the ekklesia to imitate his example as he imitated Christ.

 Following From Behind

-The third term for “follow” derived from the Greek is “opiso,” which means getting behind, or following from behind, going off to follow someone, or joining someone’s group.
-It also can be deemed as going after someone, or something.
-The phrase, “Follow the Leader” may come to mind.
-This word fits perfectly for the human tendency to want to follow men who desire to gain "followers" by enticing them to back the agenda of some corporate, military, political, or religious entity.
+The third definition of 'follow' derived from the Greek is 'opiso,' which means getting behind, following from behind, going off to follow someone, or joining someone’s group.
+It also can be deemed as going after someone or something.
+The phrase, 'follow the leader' may come to mind.
+This word fits perfectly for the human tendency to want to follow men who desire to gain followers to themselves by enticing them to be part of an entity whether corporate, military, political or religious.

 But chiefly them that WALK AFTER (opisō) the flesh in the lust of uncleanness, and despise government. – 2 Peter 2:10

 Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and GOING AFTER strange flesh, are set forth for an example, suffering the vengeance of eternal fire. – Jude 1:7

 For some are already turned aside AFTER Satan. – 1 Timothy 5:15

 After this man rose up Judas of Galilee in the days of the taxing, and drew away much people AFTER him: - Acts 5:37